Cumulo/cumulo.org/docs/index.md

 Waiting for server responses is slow in current time.
 Cumulo prepared a **Recoreder** of pending actions for such cases, by learning from distributed systems.
 The page's Model is computed from Store and pending actions, so [Store is not the Model, initial state and actions is](https://medium.com/cumulo-project/in-flux-and-ssot-store-is-not-the-truth-actions-is-8094dcfcdb12)!

 ![](recorder.png)

-### Status of Cumulo

-Now Cumulo is an experimental project.
-I'm not working on it fulltime.
-Here's roughly the plan:

-* Immutable JavaScript -- Ready
-* ClojureScript persistent data structure -- Not started
-* Cumulo implementation -- Initial steps
-* Demo apps -- Initial steps

-If you are interested in Cumulo, we may discuss on [Twitter](https://twitter.com/jiyinyiyong) and [Gitter](https://gitter.im/Cumulo/cumulo.org).